 Make Goals Simple.
 Limit to Small, Plannable, Reachable Goals.

 In The Mask of Zorro, the older Zorro, played by Anthony Hopkins, takes in the young and hot-headed Alejandro, played by Antonio Banderas, as his replacement.
-Alejandro is obsessed with revenge against the evil Captain.
+Alejandro is obsessed with revenge against the evil Captain Love.
 But the goal of revenge is too vague to be useful, and Alejandro is full of enthusiasm but lacking in skills to achieve his goal; when Hopkins’ character asks the fiery young man if he knows how to use his sword, he replies, “Yeah, the pointy end goes into the other man.”
 The wise older Zorro breaks down Alejandro’s ambitions into small, plannable, short-term goals by bringing him into the training circle, or “Master’s Wheel.”
 Training Alejandro with a combination of strict adherence to technique, but with frequent positive encouragement, elder Zorro helps the young man achieve control over himself first, and then to expand his sphere of control.
 He concentrates on small areas where he knows Alejandro can have an effect.
 Enjoy the 3-minute clip of young Zorro learning to control his development through small, plannable, reachable goals below:

 Split into Stretch Goals and Supporting Goals